YOUSU198/DDD/Workflow-Checklists.md

 5. Now, ensure that connecting via MetaMask/web3 works correctly
     1. Ensure that all account information is correct and loads

+### Custom Node
+1. In the top right drop down menu, ensure that you can select "Add Custom Node"
+2. Ensure that after cliking custom node, a pop up window appears that is titled "Set Up Your Custom Node"
+    1. Veryif that you are given a warning:
+    ```Your node must be HTTPS in order to connect to it via MyCrypto.com.
+You can download the MyCrypto repo & run it locally to connect to any node.
+Or, get free SSL certificate via LetsEncrypt```
+3. Ensure that the first drop down menu is titled "Default Nodes Found" (as long as you have a valid node running on your computer simultaneously)
+4. Ensure that your custom node is listed
+5. Verify that once your custom node is selected, that the rest of the fields are filled in correctly
+6. Ensure that you can select the option "HTTP Basic Authentication"
+    1. Ensure that this opens up 2 more text boxes for a username and a password
+7. Check that the Cancel button works
+8. Check that the "Save & Use Custom Node" work
+9. Verify that you can access your wallet
+    1. Ensure that your wallet address and balance are displayed correctly
+10. Ensure that you can send a transaction

 ### Other Nodes Check

 1. Select the node you are testing